Ángel Martínez (general)

-Ángel Martínez, also known as the Machetero or El Machete was a Mexican general during the 19th-century.
+Ángel Martínez, also known as the Machetero or El Machete was a Mexican general during the 19th century.
 He had a prominent military career during the Second French intervention in Mexico, being a key commander across the state of Colima.
 He was also a major figure of the Yaqui Wars, notably ordering the execution of Cajemé.

-Early Military Career
+Early military career

 He was born in the state of Jalisco in 1837, but his home city remains disputed as his service record states he was born in Arandas while his death certificate states that he was born in Ayo el Chico of the same canton.
 When he was young, he settled in the city of Tepic and began his military career on September 2, 1856 as a sergeant of the National Guard.
 He was within the ranks of Colonel Ramón Corona to fight Manuel Lozada he was promoted to second lieutenant on October 26, 1858, lieutenant on November 12, 1859 and to captain on October 20, 1862, on which date he proceeded to organize the "guerrilla" of his name to fight against the Second French intervention in Mexico and the Second Mexican Empire.
 He was promoted to major on August 20, 1863 and was given command of the "Ramírez" Squadron and that of lieutenant colonel in August 1864, colonel on November 25 and General brigadier on March 1, 1865 and given command of the 3rd Western Brigade.